-Invisalign aligners gently capture tension and compression forces and manipulate them to slowly and smoothly reposition teeth over time.
-The movement caused by Invisalign clear aligners is preceded by resorption of bone and cement.
-The movement also follows the deposition of new bone.
+Invisalign aligners are designed to gently capture tension and compression forces and manipulate them to slowly and smoothly reposition teeth over time.
+The movement caused by Invisalign clear aligners is preceded by resorption of bone and cement, followed by the deposition of new bone.
 All orthodontic treatments use force to move teeth, and Invisalign is no different.
 Invisalign works by using custom-made aligners that put pressure on the right place to move the tooth and have a small space for the tooth to move.

 While Invisalign will certainly give you a great smile, it also plays an important role in correcting the many health problems that misaligned teeth can cause.
 You should make sure you take care of your teeth while using Invisalign and keep braces and teeth clean, especially after eating.
-In some cases, accessories or buttons may be required to help the Invisalign aligner grasp the teeth. . .
+In some cases, accessories or buttons may be required to help the Invisalign aligner grasp the teeth.